-THE inquest on the bodies of the persons who met their death in the recent railway collision on the Waterford and Kilkenny Railway, has terminated in the following verdict :-- "We find the deceased persons were killed at Dunkitt-siding, on the Waterford and Kilkenny Railway, by the Kilkenny midday mail to Waterford coming into collision with the ballast-train in such siding, in consequence of the points of the siding having been unlawfully and improperly left open; and that such points were in the particular care of Michael Brien, gauger, in charge of the ballast-train, who neglected to see them closed.
+THE inquest on the bodies of the persons who met their death in the recent railway collision on the Waterford and Kilkenny Railway, has terminated in the following verdict :--- "We find the deceased persons were killed at Dunkitt-siding, on the Waterford and Kilkenny Railway, by the Kilkenny midday mail to Waterford coming into collision with the ballast-train in such siding, in consequence of the points of the siding having been unlawfully and improperly left open; and that such points were in the particular care of Michael Brien, gauger, in charge of the ballast-train, who neglected to see them closed.
 Our finding is that of Manslaughter against the said Michael Brien, through whose wilful and unlawful neglect the deaths have occurred; and that no blame can be attached to any of the officers of the traffic department on the line, whose driver and fireman used every effort in their power to prevent the catastrophe."
 Brien was removed in custody, and is committed to Kilkenny Gaol for trial at the ensuing Assizes.

 An investigation has been instituted at Paris into the sudden and mysterious death of a young woman when in company with an elderly man at a restaurant on the Boulevard de Sébastopol.
 The cabinet in which the two persons were placed to take their dinner being rather cold, a small portable calorifère was brought in, containing burning embers and charcoal.
-As long as the door was frequently opened to allow the waiters to enter with the dinner, the quality of the air was not. sensibly deteriorated; but, when the door remained shut, the carbonic gas disseminated itself and produced a fatal effect.
-The man has since so far improved as to leave no doubt of his ultimate recovery.
-The body of the woman has been given up to her friends.
+As long as the door was frequently opened to allow the waiters to enter with the dinner, the quality of the air was not sensibly deteriorated; but, when the door remained shut. the carbonic gas disseminated itself and produced a fatal effect.
+The man has since so far improved as to leave near the Winwick Station (situated between the War-rington Junction and the Warrington Station), ran off the rail, and became embedded in the soil.
+The fireman was killed on the spot, and the engine-man has had one of his arms crushed to atoms.
+None of the passengers have been dangerously or seriously injured.
+The accident created great alarm in the locality at the time, and the traffic was interrupted for a considerable period.